 A Colorful Pie, And A Greek Sunny Day

-Today I couldn’t bring myself to stay in and write on the computer.
-The thing is that finally after two months today is a proper Greek sunny day.
+Today I couldn’t bring myself to stay in and write on my pc.
+Thing is that finally after two months today is a proper Greek sunny day.
 So I took my notepad and a pen and came down to the beach.

 This winter was one of the coldest.
 In fact, it even snowed after twenty-five years.
 Well, it wasn’t snow-snow it was more like snowflakes falling and trying to cover the ground.
 But then the sun would show up and they would disappear.
 This happened repeatedly twice during that day.
 It was weird and pretty frustrating.
 So much for waking up early, to see it’s snowing.